taller2-fiufit/gateway/docs/structure.md

 * `model/`: *ORM* models used by *SQLAlchemy*
 * `migration.py`: code for performing migrations using *alembic*
-* `services.py`: function wrappers for interacting with the database
+* `services.py`: function wrappers for interacting with the *services* in the database
+* `tokens.py`: function wrappers for interacting with the *tokens* in the database